term7/Break-Apple-Blocklist/README.md

 This repository is actively maintained on Codeberg:<br>
 https://codeberg.org/term7/Break-Apple-Blocklist

-Changes are pushed regularly to our Githoub Mirror:<br>
+Changes are pushed regularly to our Github Mirror:<br>
 https://github.com/term7/Break-Apple-Blocklist